python/cpython/Doc/library/sqlite3.rst

    INSERT INTO "test" VALUES('a\udc9f');
    COMMIT;

+Note that strings containing surrogate escapes must be treated with care.
+You cannot pass them back to SQLite, for example using :meth:`~Cursor.execute`, since the :mod:`!sqlite3` module APIs only accept UTF-8 encoded strings.
-Note that in order to write the invalid Unicode sequence to a file, you will also have to use ``errors="surrogateescape"`` as an argument to :func:`open`:
+In order to write strings containing surrogate escapes to a file, you will have to use ``errors="surrogateescape"`` as an argument to :func:`open`:

 .. testcode::